 Noble County Master Gardeners generally meet on the second Wednesday of every month starting at 6:00 p.m.

-- Master Gardener Basic Training, Sept.
+- Master Gardener Basic Training for Noble and Whitley Counties, Sept.
 14 - Dec.
-14, 2015, see preliminary schedule below.
-More details available by June 1, 2015.
-Tentatively Monday mornings, 9am-Noon, alternating between Noble Co.
+14, 2015, see files below.
+Monday mornings, 9am-Noon, alternating between Noble Co.
 Extension office and Whitley Co.
 Extension office.
+Application deadline: Aug.
+28, 2015.